 There is also of course the emotional cost of going through a separation and divorce, the impact on the children and so on.
 For the purposes of this discussion, we will only consider the financial cost of the legal and professional fees.

 So from that price point, you should be able to calculate approximately how much your legal fees are going to be, by working out how many hours of consultation you will need.

 See how easy it is?

 This figure will of course depend heavily on how quickly you can come to an agreement with your ex spouse.
-If everything is amicable and the division of assets and any time spent with the children is easily negotiated, it would probably cost less than $1000 to get consent orders drawn up and submitted by a solicitor.
+If everything is amicable and the division of assets and any time spent with the children is easily negotiated, it may cost less than $1500 to get consent orders drawn up and submitted by a solicitor.

-From here the sky is almost literally the limit.
-The next step would be back to court in the conciliation conference or directions hearing and this step would cost an additional $5,000-$7,000, bringing the total to somewhere around $10-15,000.
-To go to a full trial (and only 5% of cases usually do), you’re looking at paying at least $25,000.
+After this, the sky is almost literally the limit.
+The next step would be to go back to court in the conciliation conference or directions hearing and this step would cost an additional $5,000-$8,000, bringing the total to somewhere around $10-15,000.
+To go to a full trial (and only 5% of cases usually do), you’re looking at paying at least $30,000.

 Unless you’re almost guaranteed to be on the receiving end of any settlement, you will be asked to pay the solicitor a lump sum, in cash and in advance.
 An initial deposit of $2,000 or so before a solicitor will even look at your case and start sending letters is fairly normal.
-Once you have made a few payments on time, I found that you can start paying is arrears, but that was only after I had given my solicitor a nice chunk of cash already.
+Once you have made a few payments on time, I found that they will let you start paying in arrears, but that was only after I had given my solicitor a nice chunk of cash already.

-Paying $7,000 into a solicitors trust fund will make you want to reconsider negotiating with your spouse!
-Each side is responsible for paying their own legal fees so any way you can reduce those fees is money straight into your pocket.
+Paying $7,000 cash into a solicitors trust fund will make you want to reconsider negotiating with your spouse!
+Each side is responsible for paying their own legal fees so any way you can reduce those fees is after tax money straight into your pocket.